Novena: History

 Novena likely has roots in ancient funeral-related rituals.
 Above: a group gathered for a novena to Our Lady of Mount Carmel, most likely a mourning event (c.
 1940).

 The word Novena is rooted in the Latin word for nine.
 The practice of the novena is based in early Christianity, where Masses were held for nine days with devotional prayers for the deceased.
-The practice may trace its origins to an early Greek and Roman custom performed by families, consisting of nine days of mourning after the death of a loved one, followed by a feast, which originally prompted Catholic writers such as St. Augustine, Pseudo-Alcuin and John Beleth to warn Christians not to emulate the custom.
+The practice may trace its origins to an early Greek and Roman custom performed by families, consisting of nine days of mourning after the death of a loved one, followed by a feast, which originally prompted Catholic writers such as Augustine of Hippo, Pseudo-Alcuin and John Beleth to warn Christians not to emulate the custom.

 Over time, members of the Roman Catholic faith began to associate novena with Christian themes such as the nine months Jesus spent in the womb, the giving-up of His spirit at the ninth hour during the crucifixion, and the nine days that passed between the Ascension of Jesus and the descent of the Holy Spirit on the first Christians at Pentecost.
 In the New Testament, this biblical event is often quoted from Acts of the Apostles, 1:12–2:5.
 The Church Fathers also assigned special meaning to the number nine, seeing it as symbolic of imperfect man turning to God in prayer, due to its proximity with the number ten, symbolic of perfection and God.